Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Red Sox

 Lourdes Gurriel Jr. At The Plate

-- Gurriel leads Arizona in slugging percentage (.561) and total hits (54) this season.
+- Gurriel leads Arizona with 54 hits and a team-best slugging percentage of .552.

-- Among qualified batters in MLB play, he ranks seventh in batting average, 26th in on-base percentage, and seventh in slugging.
+- Among qualifying hitters in baseball, his batting average ranks eighth, his on-base percentage ranks 32nd, and he is 10th in the league in slugging.

-- Gurriel will look to extend his 14-game hitting streak.
-He's batting .364 with one homer in his last games.
+- Gurriel has had an RBI in 18 games this season (39.1%), including six multi-RBI outings (13.0%).
+He has also driven home three or more of his team's runs in three contests.

-- In 21 of 45 games this season, he has scored, and five of those games included multiple runs.
+- In 45.7% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (10.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.